odoo/documentation/accounting/payables/pay/sepa.rst

 Iceland, Norway, Switzerland, Andorra, Monaco and San Marino.

-With Twenty20, once you decide to pay a vendor, you can select to pay the bill with SEPA.
+With Twenty20, once you decide to pay a vendor, you can select to pay the invoice with SEPA.
 Then, at the end of the day, the manager can generate the SEPA file containing all bank wire transfers and send it to the bank.
 The file follows the SEPA Credit Transfer 'PAIN.001.001.03' specifications.
 This is a well-defined standard that makes consensus